engsung/course-eval/README.md

 # Course-Eval
-This program scraps data from [Student Questionnaires On Courses And Teaching](https://sqct.uwo.ca/results/) website from Western University and store the results in a csv file (prof_mean.csv).
+This program scraps data from the [Student Questionnaires On Courses And Teaching](https://sqct.uwo.ca/results/) website for Western University and stores the results in a csv file (prof_mean.csv).

 ### Stored Data
 - Instructor